Finns841594/Finns841594.github.io/_posts/2022-06-01-firstpractice.markdown

 https://finns841594.github.io/fengsblog/machine%20learning/2022/06/01/first-complete-practice.html

-havn't find a way to migrate a jupyter notebook to markdown file so can be posted here.
+havn't find a way to migrate a jupyter notebook to markdown file so it can be posted here.